Lifestudies.org

 Masahiro Morioka

-A pioneering work, published in 1993, before the commercial internet and portable phones, that anticipated today's chaotic cyber-society, using such terms as "community of anonymity," "consciousness interaction field," "conscioussness communication," and "dream navigator."
-(Telecom Social Science Award)
+A work, published in 1993 before the advent of commercial internet and portable phones, that anticipated today's chaotic cyber-society, employing such terms as "community of anonymity," "consciousness interaction field," "consciousness communication," and "dream navigator."
+(Winner of the Telecom Social Science Award)

-This book was written in 1991-1992, and published in 1993.
-There was no commercial Internet seivices, or no mobile phones at that time.
-However, this book succeeded in predicting many aspects of today's cyber-society.
+This book was written in 1991 and 1992 and published in 1993.
+While there were no commercial Internet services, or mobile phones at that time, it nontheless succeeded in predicting many aspects of today's cyber-society.

-In this book, I analyzed computer-mediated-communications from the viewpoint of deep psychology and sociology.
-I distinguished two concepts, "infomation communication" and "consciousness communication," and concluded that the latter would be greatly activated in the network society.
-As Niki Lambropoulos explains below, "consciousness communication" means "the communication for the purpose of social interaction itself," which is now prevalent in email communication through mobile phones and chatting on the net.
+In this text I analyzed computer-mediated-communications from the viewpoint of deep psychology and sociology.
+I distinguished two concepts, "information communication" and "consciousness communication," and concluded that the latter would be greatly activated in a networked society.
+As Niki Lambropoulos puts it, "consciousness communication" means "the communication for the purpose of social interaction itself," which is now prevalent in email communication through mobile phones and chatting on the Internet.
 This kind of communication was once called "consummatory communication" (Festinger, 1950), or "intrinsic use" (Keller, 1977).
-In this book, I added new meaning to these concepts, and proposed a new term "conscioussness communication."
-In consciousness communication, my consciousness flows out through the feeler of my personality, and gets mixed with other consciousness in the consciousness interaction field.
-I proposed the"consciousness interaction model" instead of Shannon and Weaver's communication model.
+In this book, I added new meaning to these concepts, and proposed a new term -- "consciousness communication."
+In consciousness communication, my consciousness flows out through the feeler of my personality, and gets mixed with other consciousnesses in the consciousness interaction field.
+I proposed the"consciousness interaction model" as a replacement for Shannon and Weaver's communication model.

-I introduced the concept of "community of anonymity" where anonymous persons join and interact with each other.
+I introduced the concept of a "community of anonymity" where anonymous persons meet and interact with each other.
 I argued that this kind of community would expand and prevail in cyber-space.
-In 1993, I was not able to find the concept "community of anonymity" in English books or papers, hence Consciousness Communication might probably have been the first to propose the concept.
-It is intersting to compare "community of anonymity" with Webber's "non-place community" (1967).
+In 1993, I was not able to find the concept of a "community of anonymity" in English books or papers, so Consciousness Communication may very well have been the first text in which this concept was articulated.
+It is interesting to compare this idea of a "community of anonymity" with Webber's "non-place community" (1967).

 In the last two chapters, I proposed the new concept of "dream navigator," and depicted possible future interactions among the subconsciousnesses of participants in cyber-space.
-People's consciousnesses and subconsciousnesses are guided by a dream navigator, and their collective imaginations create an unimaginable world of our collective dreams.
-This is the most provocative part of this book.
-Some people criticized it as a total nonsense, but the other people highly appreciated the description of a dream navigator.
+In these hypothetical interactions, people's consciousnesses and subconsciousnesses are guided by a dream navigator, and their collective imaginations create an unimaginable world of collective dreams.
+This is the most provocative part of the book.
+Some people criticized it as total nonsense, but others found this description of a dream navigator compelling.

-After the publication of this book, the words "conscioussness communication" and "dream navigator" have been repeatedly used by commentators and researchers in this field in Japan.
-Conscioussness Communication won the 1994 Telecom Social Science Award.
+After the publication of this book, the words "consciousness communication" and "dream navigator" have been repeatedly used by commentators and researchers in this field in Japan.
+Consciousness Communication won the 1994 Telecom Social Science Award.

 Tassos Missouras , a Greek painter, held a retrospective exhibition under the title of "Dream Navigator," in Greece in 2006.
-The catalogue of this exhibition, published from Frissiras Museum in Athens, wrote that the title of the exhibition was inspired by a chapter of my book, Consciousness Communination.
+The catalogue of this exhibition, published by the Frissiras Museum in Athens, stated that its title was inspired by one of the chapters of Consciousness Communication.

-This book is currently out of print.
-You can read the entire Japanese text on the web.
-This book was written more than 15 years ago.
-While Internet has significantly transformed itself, its fundamental characteristics seem to have remained the same as before.
+This book is currently out of print, but you can read the entire Japanese text on the web.
+It was written more than 15 years ago, and while the Internet has significantly transformed itself since then its fundamental characteristics seem to have remained the same.
 I believe this book should be rewritten in the future.

 Preface